ioshisolis/Bootcamp_Final_Project/README.md

 The scope of our final project consists of using multiple technologies to accomplish real world assignments for potential clients.
 During a four-week period our team will complete certain tasks that are detailed by category and dates, from planning to executing and presenting our results.

+The project consists of building a tool that can do sentiment analysis of tweets on specific words, based on machine learning.
+The user would be able to look for certain hashtags, then extracts the tweets that talk about that specific subject, apply the machine learning model to categorize the sentiment of the tweets

 ### Team